Culture / Film

 Cat Person

 For those who haven't read the original story, let us give a quick synopsis.
-Roupenian's tale focuses on 20-year-old college student Margot, and the brief and uncomfortable relationship she has with an older man, Robert; who frequently visits the cinema where she works.
-We can only assume that Braun will take on the role of Robert and Jones as Margot.
-Susanna Fogel, the director at the helm of The Flight Attendant will once again be resuming her role for Cat Person; with Michelle Ashford on board for the script.
+Described as a psychological thriller with a Promising Young Woman air about it, Roupenian's tale focuses on 20-year-old college student Margot, and the brief and uncomfortable relationship she has with an older man, Robert, who frequently visits the cinema she works at.

-“Using Kristen’s excruciatingly well-observed short story about the horrors of dating as the jumping off point for an actual genre film, Cat Person will explore the hellscape of modern romance,” says Fogel (via Deadline).
+“Using Kristen’s excruciatingly well-observed short story about the horrors of dating as the jumping off point for an actual genre film, Cat Person will explore the hellscape of modern romance,” says Fogel via Deadline.
 “And the idea that we have all been the villain in someone else’s story, and the victim in others.”

 If you're hanging to find out how the story ends, you can still read Roupenian's short story ahead of the film to come.